-Serbia mining: EU’s Move to Kill South Stream Cost Southeastern Europe Future Energy Security1.
-March 2017. / Mining
+Serbia mining: EU’s Move to Kill South Stream Cost Southeastern Europe Future Energy Security, Mining

 The countries of Southeastern Europe saw their future access to energy imperiled when EU bureaucrats decided to block the South Stream project, Srbijagas CEO Dusan Bajatovic told Sputnik Serbia; he stressed the importance of the Balkan region obtaining access to Russian gas via the Turkish Stream gas pipeline.

 In an interview with Sputnik Serbia, Srbijagas chief executive Dusan Bajatovic said that EU bureaucrats’ decision to block the South Stream project had cost Southeastern Europe its future access to energy.

 He also underscored the significance of the Russian gas reaching the Balkan region via the Turkish Stream gas pipeline.

 The South Stream project to transport gas from Russia through the Black Sea to Bulgaria was abandoned due to European Commission claims that the endeavor didn’t comply with the EU’s third energy package regulations, under which the seller of gas and the operator of the pipeline must be owned by separate parties.